markulovi/servujatkot/README.md

 TeamSpeak should ask for the privilege key when the first user connects, and that user will become the server admin.

 Configuration can then be done from the TeamSpeak client (e.g. right click server name -> Edit virtual server, Create channel etc.)

+## Mumble

+Login as SuperUser with password from `env/mumble.env`.

+Configuration can then be done from the Mumble client (e.g. right click -> Add)

 ## Pro Pilkki 2